 Past documentation of criticality safety evaluations were provided to the risk analysts along with operating procedures.
 Review of these documents led to the need to perform additional criticality analyses to better define the critical point for various upset conditions.
-(The original criticality safety evaluations inerally documented that certain upset sequences would be subcritical, by usually did not calculate the exact conditions required to reach criticality.)
-For most situations, this can require significant, additional analyses (cost and staff time), and evaluate in no increase in criticality safety.
+(The original criticality safety evaluations generally documented that certain upset sequences would be subcritical, but usually did not calculate the exact conditions required to reach criticality.)
+For most situations, this can require significant, additional analyses (cost and staff time), and results in no increase in criticality safety.

 During this data-gathering phase, the PRA experts held many discussions with both operations personnel and criticality safety staff, reviewed procedures, and observed operations.
-This was perceived by them as partice arby the cell ary because operations are influenced heavily by human actions and wary the by hardware.
-Also during this time, the criticality staff attempted to educate the belves on PRA methodologies, nomenclature, limitations, expectations of results, and so on.
+This was perceived by them as particularly necessary because operations are influenced heavily by human actions and very little by hardware.
+Also during this time, the criticality staff attempted to educate themselves on PRA methodologies, nomenclature, limitations, expectations of results, and so on.
 One particularly illuminating document on the general issue of quantitative risk assessment is noted.4